NBCUniversal will shut down its game publishing business

 The shutdown is also a personal blow for Heatherly, who started at Universal nearly three years ago.
 He ran the game division and announced the plans to create a game publishing operation in 2017.
 The same fate befell his mobile games division at Disney when CEO Bob Iger decided to shift to licensing games.
 Disney shut or sold its internal game development operations, and Heatherly left Disney and started at Universal.
 But now he will move on to something else again.

-In response to a GamesBeat query, Universal Business Development issued a statement regarding its reorganization and the status of its games.
+In response to a GamesBeat query, Universal Brand Development issued a statement regarding its reorganization and the status of its games.

 Given the realities of the increasingly competitive nature of the mobile games landscape, Universal Brand Development (UBD) is shifting its investment and approach in Games to opportunities that don’t require mobile self-publishing.
 This will allow UBD to deepen their licensing and partnership opportunities across all gaming platforms.
 As a result of this shift, the team has undergone a restructuring to be better positioned for long-term success.